CIMAS/Miami-Dade College Undergraduate Internship Program

 • Students will write final reports and deliver a 5-minute presentation on their projects.

-• Approximate timeline
+• Approximate Timeline

 • October 2025: Mentor recruitment and project plan development